 The whole group will come together in the evenings for a relaxed creative activity with some guided meditation and gentle self-inquiry.

 We’ll be joined by Qigong teacher Tricia Darling, who will lead a nature-inspired standing practice outdoors.
 The other half of the group will be with Tracey for intuitive movement, inspired by yoga, and evolving into your own unique way of moving.
 After lunch, you’ll swap to the alternate session.

 Our final evening gathering will be a guided yoga nidra deep relaxation and a chance to reflect on the week.

 The yoga practices will be exploratory, mindful, nurturing and fun.
 We’ll explore yoga movement, breathing practices, relaxation and meditation.
 Everyone works at their own pace, so sessions are appropriate for beginners as well as those with an established practice.
 If you have any movement restriction or physical limitation please let us know before you book, so we can advise if the course is suitable for you.

-The guided walks will be adapted as much as possible to meet the abilities of the group, but a reasonable fitness level is required as even short walks may include steep climbs.
-Car sharing may be necessary for some of the walks.
+The guided walks will be varied in length and intensity.
+A reasonable fitness level is required as even short walks may include steep climbs.
+‘Covid-safe’ car sharing may be necessary for some of the walks.

 Tracey Roberts is British Wheel of Yoga qualified and has been teaching since 2008.
 Her teaching focuses on self-inquiry – exploring creative, intuitive, natural movement, alongside breath-awareness, meditation and embodiment practices.
 She is interested in how a yoga practice that improves the natural functioning of the body and observational capacity of the mind can help us live more comfortably and confidently in the world.
 She encourages exploration and an individualised approach which is both playful and confidence-building.